 - Transition year to focus on academics, explore the services and opportunities available to you as a U of T student and connect with other students

 - Consider getting involved beyond the classroom by volunteering or extra-curricular activities.
-See the tip sheet: Volunteering a Viable Option
+See the tip sheet: Volunteering.

-- Be open to program changes and look at careers associated with your preferred programs using Careers By Major https://www.utm.utoronto.ca/careers/career-planning/careers-major
+- Be open to program changes and look at careers associated with your preferred programs using Careers By Major.

 3. Year 2

-- Explore your career ideas in more detail using the Job Shadowing Program
+- Explore your career ideas in more detail using the Job Shadow Program.

 4. Year 3

-- Start researching further ed programs and requirements and keep track of deadlines
+- Start researching further education programs and requirements and keep track of deadlines.

-- Talk to the program coordinators, attend any open houses, network with current students and alumni, visit campuses and departments
+- Talk to the program coordinators, attend open houses, network with current students and alumni, visit campuses and departments.

 5. Year 4+ (Final Year)